alexbudmsft/dbgscript/docs/index.rst

 More precisely, it is a `DbgEng extension`_ that allows the embedding of arbitrary scripting languages into the `Debugging Tools for Windows`_.

+DbgScript lets you harness the power of Ruby, Python or Lua to dump complex data structures, mine data from dumps, conduct automated analyses, and more.

-It offers an extensibility model allowing new languages to be added with no changes to the core.
+It also offers an extensibility model allowing new languages to be added with no changes to the core.

 DbgScript extends scripting languages with a API that models